The Latest Information on Coronavirus for Realtors in Florida

 Click the sections below to expand for more information.

-- COVID-19 extension addendum to contract: Florida Realtors released a new contract extension addendum that allows for time periods and dates to be extended as a result of the COVID-19 pandemic.
+- FORM: COVID-19 extension addendum to contract: Florida Realtors released a new contract extension addendum that allows for time periods and dates to be extended as a result of the COVID-19 pandemic.

 - Remote notaries: On Jan.
 1, authorization for remote notarizations became law, meaning buyers and sellers no longer have to be in the same room.
 Here’s what you need to know.

 - Open houses: All Realtors are encouraged to follow NAR’s guidance regarding Open Houses found here.

 - CDC business safety strategies: The Centers for Disease Control and Prevention has released guidance for businesses and employers here.